MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Define-Permissions-for-Users.md

 ms.assetid: a8018367-db1d-45fd-b086-0b8fe714b709
 caps.latest.revision: 22
 ---
-# How to: Define Permissions for Users
+# Define Permissions for Users
 [!INCLUDE[navnow](includes/navnow_md.md)] provides a set of standard permission sets.
 A permission set is a collection of permissions for specific objects in the database.
 All users must be assigned one or more permission sets before they can access [!INCLUDE[navnow](includes/navnow_md.md)].

 > [!NOTE]